conniezl/gettingcleaningdata/README.md

 * Reshape (melt) the dataset from step 4 to have the measurements in rows instead of columns.
-Tne new dataset would have columns: ActivityType, subject, variable, and value, where the variable and value columns will have each of the measurements name and its value .
+The new dataset would have columns: ActivityType, subject, variable, and value, where the variable and value columns will have each of the measurements name and its value .
 This creates a narrow, tall data set instead.

   require (reshape2)